planetfederal/exchange-documentation/source/editing/index.rst

 View feature history
 ^^^^^^^^^^^^^^^^^^^^

-In addition to viewing the history of edits on a GeoGit layer, you can also view the history of a feature.
+In addition to viewing the history of edits on a GeoGig layer, you can also view the history of a feature.

 #.
 Click a feature on the map.
 The feature details will appear.